 Easy Buckwheat Chocolate Chips Cookies from Detoxinista

-Another great way to enjoy low-FODMAP approved buckwheat flour, these delicious cookies are naturally sweetened, vegan and a healthier sweet snack or treat to enjoy.
+Another great way to enjoy something sweet is with these low-FODMAP approved buckwheat flour cookies.
+These delicious cookies are naturally sweetened, vegan and a healthier sweet snack or treat to enjoy.

 Chicken Club Lettuce Wrap from Skinny Taste